11 Top-Rated Tourist Attractions on Kangaroo Island

 Tips and Tactics

-- Regional Express (REX) operates direct 30-minute flights from Adelaide to Kingscote Airport, which lies 14 km from the town center.
+- Regional Express (REX) operates direct 30-minute flights from Adelaide to Kingscote Airport, which lies 14 kilometers from the town center.

-- Kangaroo Island SeaLink runs two vehicle and passenger ferries, between Cape Jervis on the Fleurieu Peninsula (about a 2-hour drive from Adelaide) and Penneshaw on Kangaroo Island.
-The ride takes roughly 45 minutes and advance bookings are essential.
+- Kangaroo Island SeaLink runs two vehicle and passenger ferries between Cape Jervis on the Fleurieu Peninsula (about a two-hour drive from Adelaide) and Penneshaw on Kangaroo Island.
+The ride takes roughly 45 minutes, and advance bookings are essential.
 Ferries depart at least four times daily.